Tiszaeszlár affair: Eszter's corpse exhumed

 In the middle of November the wife of József Scharf was set free, while her husband and the other prisoners were being still detained.
 At the request of the defending lawyers the body found in the Tisza was exhumed (December 7) and reexamined by three professors of medicine at the University of Budapest – Schenthauer, Belky, and Mihalkovics.
 They found that the opinion of the members of the former committee of examination had no scientific basis, and later, before the court, they taxed them with gross ignorance: the body was too much decayed to allow a positive judgment.
 The fact the corpse was not claimed by any one left no doubt in their opinion, however, that it was that of Eszter Solymosi; and as the neck was not cut, no ritual murder could have been committed.
-However, the Highest Court of Hungary (Kúria) did not accept the identification.

 On June 17, 1883, the last act in this affair began before the court of Nyíregyháza.
 Judge Ferenc Korniss presided, Eduard Szeyffert acting as state attorney.
 Although the testimony of Móric Scharf was the only basis of the accusation, the court held thirty sessions to examine the case in all its details, and many witnesses were heard.
 The glaring contradictions of the boy despite the careful training he received, and the falsity of his accusation as exposed by a local inspection of the alleged scene of the murder made by the court in Tiszaeszlár on July 16, resulted in the unanimous acquittal of the accused (August 3).
 Szalay, the attorney for the widow Solymosi, in a speech full of bitter invectives, appealed against the decision; but the supreme court rejected his appeal and confirmed the verdict of the county court.

 The youthful accuser, Móric Scharf had to go into exile to Amsterdam.